W1ckedD/hifis_xai/ReadMe.md

 Before training, the data must be preprocessed to ensure it is suitable for model training.
 The preprocessing step includes the following:

 1. Dropping undesired features and merging the main data with lookup tables.
-2. Modifying rows where the client's citizenship status is not "Canadian citizen" or the veteran status is "Canadian Armed Forces."
+2. Modifying rows where the client's citizenship status is not "Canadian citizen" but the veteran status is "Canadian Armed Forces."
 3. Applying one-hot encoding to categorical features.
 4. Implementing the Extending and Sliding Window algorithms.
 5. Calculating Ground Truth values.